CervelloLabs/referrski/packages/react-native/README.md

 Returns: Promise<InvitationResponse>

-### ReferrSki.verifyInvitation(inviteeIdentifier)
+### ReferrSki.verifySignup(options)

-Verifies if an invitation exists for the specified identifier.
+Verifies if an invitation exists for the specified identifier during signup.

 Parameters:
+- `options`: Object
   - `inviteeIdentifier`: string - The identifier to verify

-Returns: Promise<void>
+  - `invitationId?`: string - Optional specific invitation ID to verify

+Returns: Promise<{ success: boolean; verified: boolean }>

-### ReferrSki.deleteInviterData(inviterId)
+### ReferrSki.deleteInviterData(inviterEmail)

 Deletes all invitations associated with a specific inviter for the current app.
-Requires authentication and app access.

 Parameters:
-- `inviterId`: string - The identifier whose invitations should be deleted
+- `inviterEmail`: string - The email/identifier whose invitations should be deleted

-Returns: Promise<void>
+Returns: Promise<{ success: boolean }>

 ### InviteModal Component

+A pre-built modal component for collecting and sending invitations.

 Props:
 - `visible`: boolean - Controls the visibility of the modal